-In order to effectively use net worth as a financial measuring stick, you need to figure your net worth at regular intervals.
-You can figure your net worth each month, each quarter, semiannually, or annually.
+To effectively use net worth as a financial measuring stick, you need to figure your net worth at regular intervals.
+You can calculate your net worth each month, each quarter, semiannually, or annually.
 I like to review my net worth semiannually.
 My efforts are long-term, focused on building long-term wealth through investing, as well as making regular bi-weekly payments on the mortgage and paying on student loans.

 When I check every six months, I can see whether or not the overall picture has improved.
 Usually, it has.
-At the rate things are going, I should have positive net worth well before the mortgage is paid off and the student loans are discharged.
+At the rate things are going, I should have a positive net worth well before the mortgage is paid off, and the student loans are discharged.

 Performing a net worth calculation can help you stay on track with your financial goals.
 You can see how far you’ve come, and get an idea of what’s still left to be done.